kristinemlarson/gnssrefl/docs/README_vwc.md

 <img src="p038_Figure_2.png" width="600">
  <br />

-- Second stage is to model and remove the vegetation effects
+Second stage is to model and remove the vegetation effects:

 As described by Clara Chew in her follow up publications, vegetation will have a significant impact on the phase results and that effect must be removed to achieve accurate soil moisture estimates.
 We follow a